Paddy Power Rugby Ad Deemed Racist, Anti-English, and Highly Insensitive

 Paddy Power said the marketing spot was only in jest, and was a comical take on England’s recent poor play in rugby against Ireland over the last two years.
 Paddy added that the ad referenced the “publicly debated English misfortunes since the Brexit referendum.”

 The UK voted by a slim majority in June 2016 to exit the European Union.
-The Republic of Ireland is not part of the UK, but its northern neighbor, Northern Island, is.
+The Republic of Ireland is not part of the UK, but its northern neighbor, Northern Ireland, is.
 The “another 798” refers to Ireland’s alleged 800 years of suppression under British rule.

 Paddy argued the ad was simply satire and based on the friendly sporting rivalry between the two countries.
 The bookmaker said the spot was generally well-received, and the six complaints shouldn’t overshadow the majority of opinions.